gumimimichan-LC/homelab/Laptop Homelab Stack/Netdata/NetData-For-1-Device-(EASIER).md

 # Netdata — Real-Time System & Network Monitoring

+# DISCLAIMER
+YOU CANNOT ADD SERVICES USING THIS GUIDE.
+FOLLOW THE OTHER IF YOU DESIRE TO ADD SERVICES.

 ## Purpose
 - Provides real-time performance and health monitoring for your system, services, and applications.
 - Ideal for tracking CPU, memory, disk, network, and process activity in an interactive web dashboard.